 ]]>

-http://blog.zoolway.com/logging-human-readable-vs-machine-parsable/feed 1
+https://blog.zoolway.com/logging-human-readable-vs-machine-parsable/feed 1

-Go open-source with your .NET project http://blog.zoolway.com/go-open-source-with-your-net-project http://blog.zoolway.com/go-open-source-with-your-net-project#comments Tue, 29 Sep 2015 17:56:39 +0000 http://blog.zoolway.com/?p=88 Have you ever wondered how hard it could be to share your project with the world wide web?
+Go open-source with your .NET project https://blog.zoolway.com/go-open-source-with-your-net-project https://blog.zoolway.com/go-open-source-with-your-net-project#comments Tue, 29 Sep 2015 17:56:39 +0000 http://blog.zoolway.com/?p=88 Have you ever wondered how hard it could be to share your project with the world wide web?

 With Visual Studio 2015, GitHub and NuGet you can easily publish the source code and binary library of your project to the open-source community!
 Of course you can do similar with other IDEs and platforms but those resemble to most popular ones.